 The Aspen Institute is a global nonprofit organization committed to realizing a free, just, and equitable society.
 Founded in 1949, the Institute drives change through dialogue, leadership, and action to help solve the most important challenges facing the United States and the world.
 Headquartered in Washington, DC, the Institute has a campus in Aspen, Colorado, and an international network of partners.
 Weave: The Social Fabric Project reports to the president of Aspen.

 Culture change requires many to show courage and declare that there is a better way for us to live.
-Weave’s work is supported by individuals and organizations who believe that changing our culture of hyper-individualism is key to healing the disconnection, isolation and despair in American society.
+Weave’s work is supported by individuals and organizations who believe that changing our culture of hyper-individualism is key to healing the disconnection, isolation and despair in American society and building social trust.
 Countless people and organizations already work locally to support neighbors who are struggling and to build healthy, connected and inclusive communities.
 All are partners in this work.
-Weave has strategic relationships with the following organizations.
+Weave has received funding from the following people and organizations.